rdfostrich/article-swj2020-cobra/content/solution.md

 As mentioned before, our storage approach builds upon that of OSTRICH.
 The only difference is that OSTRICH uses a unidirectional aggregated delta chain, and our approach uses a bidirectional aggregated delta chain.
-Concretely, this means that not only backward delta exist *after* the snapshot, but also forward deltas exist *before* the snapshot.
+Concretely, this means that not only deltas exist *after* the snapshot, but also deltas exist *before* the snapshot.

 <figure id="storage-overview" class="table">
 <img src="img/storage-overview.svg" alt="Storage overview" class="storage-overview">